testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

-:white_check_mark:  **Do:** On the performance gain while keeping up in dev environment, what about cleaning data (other bullet),
+:white_check_mark:  **Do:** On the performance gain while keeping up in dev environment, what about cleaning data (other bullet), show numbers, an emotional sentence why it's so fun to get feedback while writing

 <br/>

-👀 &nbsp; **Alternatives:** A popular option is manual installation of local database - This results in developers working hard to get in-sync with each other ("Did you set the right permissions in the DB?") and configuring a different setup in CI ❌; Some use local Kuberentes or Serverless emulators which act almost like the real-thing, sounds promising but it won't work over most CIs vendors and usually more complex to setup in developers machine❌;
+👀 &nbsp; **Alternatives:** Re-start anytime ❌;

 <br/>